luminus-framework/luminus/resources/md/routes.md

    :body "Not authorized"})
 ```

-Finally, we have to add the necessary middlware to enable the access rules and authentication using a session backend.
+Finally, we have to add the necessary middleware to enable the access rules and authentication using a session backend.

 ```clojure
 (defn wrap-base [handler]